kubbing/HPT_Server_Setup/README.md

 - Generate keys on local machine in using `$ ssh-keygen -t rsa` (preferably in `~/.ssh`).
 - Check that your new user on server has `~/.ssh` folder create.
 If not, create it.
 - Still on local machine: `scp` your `id_rsa.pub` to `user@server:~/.ssh/authorized_keys`

+Now you should be able to login without password.

 - Now edit file `/etc/ssh/sshd_config` to disable password authentication:

 Change lines: